 Belt Up Helmets Program

 The Western Australian Cricket Association has partnered with the Insurance Commission’s Belt Up road safety campaign to support a holistic approach to ensuring safe cricket environments across WA.
-The Belt Up Helmets Program will help promote and support the roll-out of Australian Cricket’s commitment to clubs and associations who have adopted the mandatory use of British Standard helmets as part of their competition rules.
+The Belt Up Helmets Program will help promote and support the roll-out of Australian Cricket’s commitment to clubs and associations who have adopted the mandatory use of British Standard helmets as part of their competition rules or as a club policy.

 Through the four-year partnership, helmets will be distributed to junior and senior clubs across the state which meet the eligibility criteria.
 All clubs will receive one Belt Up-branded Masuri British Standard-compliant helmet per eligible team progressively over the 4 years.